Table of contents

 This article is for educational purposes and does not constitute legal, financial, or tax advice.
 For specific advice applicable to your business, please contact a professional.
 Square, Inc. is a financial services company, not a bank.
 Banking services are provided by the Square banking affiliate, Square Financial Services, Inc. or Sutton Bank; Members FDIC.

 Once your business starts to make money, it’s important to put it in the right place.
-A business bank account allows you to separate your business finances from your personal finances, helping you better monitor and manage your business’s cash flow while helping limit your personal liability.
+Opening a business bank account allows you to separate your business finances from your personal finances, helping you better monitor and manage your business’s cash flow while helping limiting your personal liability.

 Although it’s a relatively simple process, opening a business bank account tends to require more specific documentation than opening a personal account.
-Here are four steps you’ll need to take to start a new bank account for your business.
+Ready to learn how to open a business bank account?
+Here’s what you need, how to choose the right bank, and how to set your business up for success.

 1. Determine your business bank account needs

-There are four common kinds of business bank accounts, and you may need more than one.
-They are:
+There are four common types of business bank accounts, and you may need more than one:

 - A business checking account, which enables you to receive payments under your business name and spend funds using business debit cards, checks, or wire transfers.
 This is the account you’d use to manage payroll and handle other operational expenses.